metapsy-project/metapsyDocs/content/databases/peer-support/_index.en.md

 This dataset includes peer support interventions (PSIs) vs. control (`PSIs vs ctr`) comparisons.
 Effect sizes are provided for three types of recovery outcomes at post-test: clinical recovery, personal recovery, and functional recovery.
 It includes one type of effect size calculation per study, giving priority to means and standard deviations at post-test, followed by change scores, binary outcomes, and other statistics.

 The dataset follows the [Metapsy data standard](https://docs.metapsy.org/data-preparation/format/).
-All included information has been independently extracted two researchers.
+All included information has been independently extracted by two researchers.

 <br>